fridaysystems/inventory-presser/README.md

 # Inventory Presser

 Car dealer plugin.
-Turn WordPress into a dealership website.
-Provides vehicle listings and photo sliders for automobiles or powersports.
-[Runs on any theme](https://inventorypresser.com/docs/theme-compatibility-with-vehicle-listings/) & provides shortcodes for the stubborn ones.
+Provides vehicle listings and photo sliders for automobiles or powersports dealerships.
+[Runs on any theme](https://inventorypresser.com/docs/theme-compatibility-with-vehicle-listings/) & provides templates for the stubborn ones.

-__Visit this plugin's page in the WordPress Plugin Repository__ https://wordpress.org/plugins/inventory-presser/
+__Visit this plugin in the WordPress Plugin Repository__

+https://wordpress.org/plugins/inventory-presser/